Pemigatinib (Pemazyre)

 How often do you have pemigatinib?

 You usually take pemigatinib once a day for 14 days.
 You then have a rest of 7 days to allow your body to recover.
-Then you start taking pemigatinib every day again for 14 days and then a 7 days break.
+Then you take pemigatinib every day again for 14 days and then a 7 days break.

-You continue taking pemigatinib in this way for as long as the treatment is helping you.
-And the side effects aren’t too bad.
+You continue taking pemigatinib like this for as long as the treatment is helping you and the side effects aren’t too bad.

 Tests